A symmetry-protected topological optical lattice clock: The Su-Schrieffer-Heeger model in a tilted OLC

-A non-trivial Berry phase can give rise to topological Thouless pumping\cite{thouless83prb,niu1984jp} when one varies the RM model parameters ($\Omega_A,~\Omega_B$ and $\delta$) in a way that they adiabatically return to their initial values after a pump cycle time $\tau$, as sketched in \fig{sys}-(c).
+A non-trivial Berry phase can give rise to topological Thouless pumping\cite{thouless83prb,niu1984jp} when one varies the RM model parameters ($\Omega_A,~\Omega_B$ and $\delta$) in a way that they adiabatically return to their initial values after a pump cycle time $\tau$.
+We discussed this in the latter part of this manuscript, \sect{topomwi} and in particular, in \fig{pump} and corresponding discussions.
 The particle transport at the end of each cycle is restricted to be an integer number set by $\mathcal{W}$ as the trajectory of $(\delta,\Omega_A-\Omega_B)$ winds around the origin once, otherwise there is no particle transport.
 The direction towards which the particle moves is determined by its initial state and the winding direction of $(\delta,\Omega_A-\Omega_B)$.
-The topological Thouless pumping is known to be robust against weak perturbations such as interactions and time-independent spatial disorder\cite{niu1984jp,xiao10rmp,citro23natrev}.
+The topological Thouless pumping has been shown to be robust against weak perturbations including certain interactions, time-independent spatial disorder and time-dependent disorder.\cite{niu1984jp, xiao10rmp, song19prb, citro23natrev, walter23natphys}